If you’ve been a reader of my blog for any length of time, you may know

 The good news is, there is much you can do to feel in control and have the kind of Christmas you want – regardless of how anyone else is behaving!

-Here are my Top Five Tips to help keep you sane over Christmas – and come the New Year!
+Here are my Top Five Tips to help keep you sane this Christmas – and come the New Year!

 (1) Don’t make your Christmas happiness dependent on other people’s behaviour